UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 ### Digitization

 - **We need to get as much as we can online to improve access for so many more people.
-Ellen Fernandez-Sacco reminded us that people are unable to travel for many reasons—time, distance, expense, and disability.
-Seeking family history should not be limited to able-bodied people with disposable income.
+Ellen Fernandez-Sacco reminded us that people are unable to travel for many reasons—time, distance, expense, and disability.[^3](#endnotes) Seeking family history should not be limited to able-bodied people with disposable income.
 As Ellen said, the experience of discovering your history should not be kept from anyone because “Keeping people from their history is a really easy way to keep people down.”
 Renate Yarborough Sanders simply encouraged us to keep digitizing everything we have about people of color from the slavery era.*

 > Comment: We have an ongoing digitization stream that is focused on digitizing slavery era collection materials.
 What else do researchers want or need to know about the digitization program at Wilson Library?
 Is more transparency needed to understand what gets digitized and why?